Laikasu/ipsf-simulation/README.md

 - Efficient computational methods for high-speed simulations

 ## Installation
+- For Windows an installer is provided under releases
+- For any os the app can be run through python.
 ```bash
 git clone https://github.com/Laikasu/ipsf-simulation.git
 cd ./iPSF-Simulation
 pip install -r requirements.txt
 python main.py